gradle/gradle/subprojects/docs/src/docs/release/notes.md

 environmental configuration from the current user.
 The TestKit uses dedicated, reusable Gradle daemon processes.
 After executing the whole suite of functional tests existing daemon processes are stopped.

+### Improved Play exception reporting

+The initial release of Gradle's Play plugin supported running Play applications in continuous build.
+When a build failure occurred, Gradle would leave the application running.
+Now, after a build failure, the Play application will show you the exception message from Gradle.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.